WillyGauvin/WillyGauvin.github.io/_pages/Games/Asteroids.md

 I developed collision detection and reaction for all asteroids and bullets.

-I used object pooling for bullets and asteroids.
+I implemented object pooling (a game programming concept that allows the reuse of common unused objects instead of its expensive alternative of creating new ones) for bullets and asteroids.